An introduction to Harvard referencing and how to use references in your writing. School of Health and Life Sciences

 A comparative study conducted by Bowman and Jenkins (2011), on properties built within the last twenty years and older houses, clearly illustrated the financial and environmental benefits of investing time and money in improving home insulation.
 A recent survey (Thermascan, 2012) and video (Norman, 2012) underlined that as much as a third of the heat generated in homes is lost through the walls or the roof as a result of poor insulation.

-Paraphrasing and Quotations
+Paraphrasing and quotations

 Paraphrasing means putting an author's writing into your own words, without changing the meaning.